 Back home, a million crackers lit up the night skies in India.
 People rushed out on the streets and talked about the match, about the chase, and about once-in-a-lifetime innings they have been fortunate enough to see.
 They kept on discussing Tendulkar, the six that had set the momentum, each of his twelve fours, the pedigree of the innings.

-It has been a decade.
+It has been over a decade.
 The discussions have not ceased.

 Brief scores: Pakistan 273 for 7 in 50 overs (Saeed Anwar 101, Younis Khan 32; Zaheer Khan 2 for 46, Ashish Nehra 2 for 74) lost to India 276 for 4 in 45.4 overs (Sachin Tendulkar 98, Yuvraj Singh 50*, Rahul Dravid 44*, Mohammad Kaif 35; Waqar Younis 2 for 71) by 6 wickets with 26 balls to spare.

 (Abhishek Mukherjee is a cricket historian and Senior Cricket Writer at CricketCountry.
 He generally looks upon life as a journey involving two components – cricket and literature – though not as disjoint elements.
 A passionate follower of the history of the sport with an insatiable appetite for trivia and anecdotes, he has also a steady love affair with the incredible assortment of numbers that cricket has to offer.
 He also thinks he can bowl decent leg-breaks in street cricket, and blogs at http://ovshake.blogspot.in.
 He can be followed on Facebook at http://www.facebook.com/ovshake and on Twitter at http://www.twitter.com/ovshake42)